frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `sheetName`

-A Table Dialect descriptor `MAY` have the `sheetName` property that `MUST` be a string; undefined by default.
+A `spreadsheet` Table Dialect descriptor `MAY` have the `sheetName` property that `MUST` be a string; undefined by default.
 This property specifies a sheet name of a table in the spreadsheet file.

 For example, this data file: